 Celebrating conservation and migratory birds.

-transcript
+Episode transcript

 David Archer: Welcome back to Travel Beyond.
-I’m David Archer from Destination Think recording from Haida Gwaii, the territory of the Haida Nation off the north coast of British Columbia in Canada.
-On this show, we look at travel’s role in making a better world, and we highlight leading destinations and change makers.
+I’m David Archer from Destination Think, recording from Haida Gwaii, the territory of the Haida Nation off the north coast of British Columbia in Canada.
+On this show, we look at travel’s role in making a better world, and we highlight leading destinations and changemakers.

 He’ll tell us about some volunteer opportunities and some successes the community has had in protecting endangered species like the whooping crane.
 Here we go.

-Brett Stawar: Yeah.
-Um, we are definitely, we’re a barrier [00:04:00] island, um, in and of itself.
-Uh, the geography of our location, uh, is unique, you know.
-In terms of, uh, normal, traditional United States, uh, things we’re, we’re far south, right?
-So a lot of the production chains end with big cities like San Antonio and Austin and Houston, all which were, are within three or four hours of here.
+Brett Stawar: Yes.
+We are definitely a barrier island in and of itself.
+The geography of our location is unique in terms of normal, traditional United States things.
+We’re far south, right?
+So a lot of the production chains end with big cities like San Antonio and Austin and Houston, all of which are within three or four hours of here.
+We find ourselves sometimes dealing and grappling with those needs that we have on the further south end of Texas.

+Brett Stawar: Our destination is steeped in real fishing history.
 We were a small fishing village for many, many years.
-Uh, in the 19 hundreds, early 19 hundreds.
-We were called Tarpon, Texas after the fish, the tarpon.
-Uh, so we definitely have.
-Growing our traditions from fishing generation after generation, um, folks have come down to Port Aransas to make this [00:05:00] their getaway from, from life and their destination and their time on the beach.
+In the early 1900s, we were called Tarpon, Texas, after the fish, the tarpon.
+We definitely have grown our traditions from fishing generation after generation.
+Folks have come down to Port Aransas to make this their getaway from life and their destination and their time on the beach.
+So it’s a great fishing village that now has turned into a great destination with a lot of amenities that weren’t here a hundred years ago, 40 years ago, but continue to build up around really family tradition.
+Fishing is still a big part of that.

-You know, so where you’re, where you come down here, it’s gonna be larger gathering a multi-generational family, you know, houses that can fit 20 to 30 people, uh, houses and different condos than if it’s just the individual traveler coming down.
+Our destination is also filled with great beach houses and cottages and not as many hotels.
+So where you come down here, it’s going to be larger gatherings, multi-generational families, houses that can fit 20 to 30 people, and different condos if it’s just the individual traveller coming down.
 Different condos can help them.
-But yeah, it’s, it’s definitely a, a different community first vibe, uh, where you feel like you are walking into a, a beach town.
+But yes, it’s definitely a different community-first vibe where you feel like you are walking into a beach town.

-Brett Stawar: There are a number of, um, you know, species here.
-The, the, uh, Kemp Ridley’s sea turtle is, is here and found on the banks of the, um, the bay, as well as on the shore, uh, along the jetties that we have to protect our island from, uh, erosion.
-So we have, uh, a lot of those that are, are rare, um, endangered.
-The other big piece that we have is the, uh, winter migration of birding, but more importantly, the whooping crane, uh, migration, which is a, um.
+Brett Stawar: There are a number of species here.
+The Kemp’s Ridley sea turtle is here and found on the banks of the bay, as well as on the shore along the jetties that we have to protect our island from erosion.
+So we have a lot of those that are rare, endangered.

-A rare, um, species of a sea.
-It is the largest, uh, waterfowl bird out there.
-And it has, um, really been close to extinction, you know, down in the tens to twenties of birds left.
-And now we have about [00:08:00] 700 of them left.
-Uh, so it’s still a huge conservation effort, but we put on a lot of, um, education sessions around their migration time here in February.
+The other big piece that we have is the winter migration of birding, but more importantly, the whooping crane migration, which is a rare species.
+It is the largest waterfowl bird out there.
+It has really been close to extinction, down in the tens to twenties of birds left, now we have about 700 of them left.
+So it’s still a huge conservation effort, but we put on a lot of education sessions around their migration time here in February.

 David Archer: How would you describe the community’s ambition for sustainability?

 Brett Stawar: We are hungry for it.
-Um, you know, we realize that, um.
-The impact of human nature can impact a lot of that.
+We realize that the impact of human nature can impact a lot of that.
 We are on a huge ship channel as well.
-So one of the challenges we have facing us is that.
-The Port of Corpus Christi is, um, you know, through our channel and down through the bay.
+So one of the challenges we have facing us is that the Port of Corpus Christi is through our channel and down through the bay.
+So we have these massive tankers coming through, what they’re called VLCCs.
+They’re bringing in any sort of product to and from the US, but using that gateway as part of it.
+That gateway also happens to be the place where we fish.
+Marine life thrives.

-Um, you know, our redfish is very popular here.
-And as you go out further into the, um, deep sea, you know, you’re hitting snapper and things like that, but I. In order for us to kind of maintain that and as that industry continues to grow, we are watching that.
-Um, one of the things hitting Texas right now is drought conditions.
+Everything from, we’ve been focusing on oyster cultivation to now—our redfish is very popular here.
+And as you go out further into the deep sea, you’re hitting snapper and things like that.
+In order for us to kind of maintain that, and as that industry continues to grow, we are watching that.

-So there is a lot of talk of desalination plants and, and, um, putting those, uh, to support the growing Texas economy.
-And we’re, we’re definitely as a community, keeping a close eye on those things and making sure of them.
-Input and output, and working with our scientists and research partners, which we are blessed to have right here in our backyard from the, [00:10:00] uh, university of Texas a and m, as well as, uh, the University of Texas itself.
+One of the things hitting Texas right now is drought conditions.
+There is a lot of talk of desalination plants and putting those to support the growing Texas economy.
+We’re definitely as a community keeping a close eye on those things and making sure of the input and output, and working with our scientists and research partners, which we are blessed to have right here in our backyard from the University of Texas A&M, as well as the University of Texas itself.
+So Texas A&M and the University of Texas both have research facilities within a stone’s throw of Port Aransas.

 David Archer: Are there any other notable climate challenges that you’d like to mention that are present in Port Aransas?

-David Archer: Let’s turn to visitors a little bit.
+David Archer: Let’s turn to visitors for a little bit.
 What are some of the things that draw people to visit if sustainability is an important topic to them?

-So I think your sustainable traveler loves to come down here because it is, um, it feels like an organic, um, community that lives and thrives, uh, through living on a barrier island.
-It’s a place where they know it’s real, it’s [00:12:00] authentic.
-Nothing is man made here or.
+I think your sustainable traveller loves to come down here because it feels like an organic community that lives and thrives through living on a barrier island.
+It’s a place where they know it’s real, it’s authentic.
+Nothing is man-made here.
 We didn’t have to spend millions of dollars to get it to a point of having an ecotourism system.
+We are an ecotourism system.
+Everything we do, our wetlands, our trails, immediately are resilient and come back to nature.
+Even after storms or after, let’s say, there are spills in the Gulf, nature is very resilient and comes back.

 David Archer: What’s one thing that you hope visitors can learn from a trip?